 Doctors frequently prescribe oral antibiotics to treat moderate to severe acne.
 The most commonly prescribed oral antibiotics for acne are:

-Let's have a look at some articles and studies that show us that, while antibiotics are at least somewhat effective at times, sometimes they fail to work, and other options may be better:
+Research shows that, while antibiotics are at least somewhat effective at times, sometimes they fail to work, and other options may be better.

 A 12-week 2012 study in the Iranian Journal of Dermatology compared the efficacy of doxycycline and azithromycin (a less frequently prescribed antibiotic for acne) administered along with the topical retinoid medication tretinoin.
 This study found doxycycline and azithromycin to be equally effective, with between 40% and 67% of patients showing a greater than 80% reduction in acne lesions.
 However, since the patients in the study were also treated with tretinoin at the same time as the antibiotics, it is impossible to determine which medication improved their acne.3